Post 1 - Welcome - An Introduction to the Topic of Deconstruction, and Exploring Faith Beyond Tradition

 What!
 You're Not Attending Church?
 SHRIEK!

-Yes, I could easily feel guilty.
+Yes, I could easily feel guilty for not being connected to a church or attending services.
 In fact, false guilt creeps up on me from time to time because, of course, we all know the Bible says to not "forsake the assembling of ourselves together" (Hebrews 10:25).
 And believe me, I see this verse regularly plastered on social media when someone mentions they’re no longer attending church.
 It’s often thrown at them in an attempt to "set them straight."

 But my perspective is different.
 I’m reminded of the Apostle Paul’s encouragement to the Philippians: take your faith seriously and strive to live in a way that reflects your salvation—whether you’re in a church building or not.